robert-chiniquy/kami.github.com/_source/_posts/2013-06-12-libcloud-design-day-recap-improving-libcloud-and-plans-for-the-future.md

 ### Migrating to git

-We want to make contributing as easy as possible and SVN doesn't help with that and increases barrier to entry.
+We want to make contributing as easy as possible.
+SVN doesn't help with that and increases barrier to entry.

 Action item here is me opening an Apache Infrastructure ticket for switching to